Piotr1215/cloudrumble/docs/README.md

 - **90** minutes to answer **55** questions
 - All questions are multiple choice
   - 13 questions are *normal* multiple choice
-  - 52 questions are *Discrete Option Multiple Choice (DOMC)* where
-    > Options are randomly presented, one at a time.
+  - 52 questions are *Discrete Option Multiple Choice (DOMC)* where options are randomly presented, one at a time.
       For each presented option, the examinee chooses YES or NO to indicate if the option is correct.

 ## Learning Plan